 Position the template onto the WRONG side of the fabric.
 Draw around the template using a removable fabric marker or chalk.

-Next draw seam allowances around the traced template.
-We find it easier to work with a small seam allowance of 1/4″ (5mm), this also reduces fabric wastage.
+Draw seam allowances around the traced template.
+I find it easier to work with a small seam allowance of 1/4″ (5mm), this also reduces fabric wastage.
 Use a removable pen and ruler to work your way around the traced template, drawing on the seam allowance.